hean01/castio/PLUGINS.md

 		"plugin": "sample.js"
 	}

-# Provider plugin

-The global scope of a provider plugin contains three objects to help the plugin developer to implement a provider plugin.
-These helper objects is named as following sections.
+The global scope of a plugin contains three objects to help the plugin developer to implement a plugin.
+These helper objects are;

+- **_service_** provides core functionalities such as logging, http client etc.

+- **_settings_** provides an interface to define and use plugin specific settings which is stored in the service configuration file.

+- **_plugin_** provides is the interface between CAST.IO and the provide plugin.

 Here is a sample plugin script which does nothing more than gets initialize and logs "Hello World!" using the _service_ object.